Saturday, August 17, 2013

 German: Worcestershire Sauce

-The candies I’ve found in Cordoba are Skittles, Starburst, Nestle Crunch, M&Ms, Tic-Tacs, Ice Breakers, Milky Way and Snickers bars (rare but not impossible to find), and Ferrero Rocher.
+The candies I’ve found in Cordoba so far are Skittles, Starburst, Nestle Crunch, M&Ms, Tic-Tacs, Ice Breakers, Milky Way and Snickers bars (rare but not impossible to find), and Ferrero Rocher.

 Drinks like Pepsi, Coca Cola, Tang, Tropicana Juice, and Gatorade are available.
 If you’re planning a party to celebrate a holiday, a birthday, or you’re simply a mega-alcoholic, you’ll find familiar brand names like Budweiser, Heineken and Absolut Vodka.